Cézanne falls short

 Fresh perspectives: “The story of a potato”.

-Extracts from my book “Fresh perspectives on Creativity” (1)
+Extracts from “Understanding Creativity” (1)

-My first fresh perspective is an extract from Chapter 10 : “Having Fun with Creativity”.
+My first fresh perspective is an extract from Chapter 10 : “Having Fun with Creativity.
 It tells the story of a painting made by a primary school child with learning difficulties

 The Potato